ryanamannion/makecents/README.md

 ## Installation and Testing Instructions

-1. clone repo and cd into it
+1. Clone repo and cd into it

 2. Create/ activate your environment